 This paper is organized as follows.
-In section \ref{sec:SB}, we briefly review the axion induced SUSY breaking.
-In section \ref{sec:fpgm}, focus point gaugino mediation and its LHC signal are discussed.
-We also show that the light Higgsino can be detected at future direct detection experiments.
+In section \ref{sec:SB}, we briefly review the axion-induced SUSY breaking.
+In section \ref{sec:fpgm}, focus point gaugino mediation and its LHC signals are discussed.
+We also show that the light Higgsino can be detected at future direct-detection experiments.
 In section \ref{sec:cosmology}, the cosmological aspects of our model, especially an imprint on the cosmic microwave background, are discussed.
 Finally section \ref{sec:discussion} is devoted to the conclusion and discussion.